Sek Yuen

 The Menu as a Document of Tradition

 Two dishes define the upper register of the menu: eight-treasure duck and roast suckling pig.
 Both require ordering two days in advance.
 The advance-order requirement is not a gimmick or a scarcity signal; it reflects genuine preparation time for dishes that cannot be produced from a standard service kitchen.
 Eight-treasure duck, stuffed with glutinous rice and a combination of ingredients that vary by house, is a banquet-register dish appearing on a neighbourhood restaurant menu at neighbourhood prices.
 The suckling pig requires sourcing and preparation time that makes same-day service impractical.
-Knowing this before you visit is the difference between eating what Sek Yuen does at its leading and eating what's available on the day.
+Knowing this before you visit is the difference between eating what Sek Yuen does at its finest and eating what's available on the day.

 For broader context on how traditional Cantonese cooking is being preserved and reinterpreted across the region, venues like 102 House in Shanghai, Chef Tam's Seasons in Macau, Forum in Hong Kong, Le Palais in Taipei, and T'ang Court in Hong Kong represent the higher-end tier of that tradition.
 Sek Yuen occupies a different position entirely, but the cooking traditions being drawn upon are the same.